WSUM

 WSUM (91.7 MHz FM) is a student radio station in Madison, Wisconsin, affiliated with the University of Wisconsin–Madison.
-The station schedule consists of a wide range of music and talk programming serving the campus and Madison community.
+It plays a variety of music styles with talk programming serving the campus and wider Madison community.
+The studios and offices are at 333 East Campus Mall on the 4th floor.
+WSUM is funded by the university but also accepts donations on line.